Overhead & Profit: When Your Claim Should Include O&P

-This article is for general educational purposes only.
+This article is educational commentary by a Licensed California Public Adjuster.
 It is not legal advice.
-Insurance policies, state regulations, and case outcomes vary based on jurisdiction and individual facts.
-Consult a licensed attorney for guidance on your specific situation.
+Insurance policies, state regulations, and case outcomes vary by jurisdiction and individual facts.
+For legal questions about your specific situation, consult a licensed attorney.

 Insurance carriers deny O&P on claims constantly.
 It is one of the most common ways they reduce payouts, and most policyholders never realize money is missing from their settlement.
 The carrier strips it off the estimate quietly, buries the reasoning in jargon, and hopes you will not ask questions.

-This article explains what O&P actually is, where the numbers come from, why the carrier's favorite excuse for denying it has no legal basis, and what you can do about it.
+This article explains what O&P actually is, where the numbers come from, why the carrier's favorite excuse for denying it has no legal basis, the case law from seven jurisdictions that supports the policyholder's position, and what you might consider doing if your own claim is being shorted.

 What Is Overhead and Profit?